Got a website penalty? Click here to get help right now…

 How do I check my penalty on Google?

 But, if you have been hit by Google updates, another solution is to use a Google penalty checker tool which will give you a lot more visibility of what is happening with your website and accurately diagnose the problem.

 How long does a Google penalty last?

-The amount of time a penalty lasts for depends on a few variables, including what the penalty is and the extent of the problems you have to fix.
-It could take a few weeks or up to a year.
+The amount of time a penalty lasts depends on a few variables, including what the penalty is and the extent of the problems you have to fix.
+But to give you an idea, a manual penalty can last anywhere from 10 to 30 days, depending on how quickly you’re able to fix the issues while an algorithmic penalty can last anywhere from a month to a year.

 Why is my website ranking dropping?

 If you notice a drop in your website traffic and ranking on Google search results, you need to find the reason for this.
 Check thanks to a Google penalty checker tool if you have any manual action messages from Google.

 If yes you have been hit with a penalty.
-If no, you need to run a site audit to figure out what the issue is.
+If not, you need to run a site audit to figure out what the issue is.

 Does my site have a penalty?